aprin1991/aprin1991/README.md

 # Hi There <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px">

 #### **_I'm Hamed Ostovar_**
 I'm a Front End developer.
-I have more than six years of experience in this field.
-I have worked with many technologies in my field, I love the challenges that come up every day and I know how to find the best way to build or improve web applications with the highest performance standards.
+I have more than six years of experience.
+I have worked with many technologies in my field, I love the challenges that come up every day and I will find the best solution to build or improve web applications with the highest performance.

 [![LinkedIn](https://img.shields.io/badge/Linkedin-0072b1?style=for-the-badge&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/hamed-ostovar/) &emsp;